mheap/nexmo-developer/_documentation/en/numbers/guides/enable-2fa.md

 # Enable Two-Factor Authentication

 [Two-factor authentication](/concepts/guides/glossary#2fa) (2FA) gives you confidence that the number your customer provides you with belongs to them.
 If you are sending SMS to customers in the US, you can use a [short code](/concepts/guides/glossary#short-code) for this.
 A customer verifies their number by responding directly to the short code or via your web application.
-Nexmo's [Two-Factor Authentication API](/api/sms/us-short-codes/2fa) provides this capability.
+Vonage's [Two-Factor Authentication API](/api/sms/us-short-codes/2fa) provides this capability.

 > These instructions assume that you are using a shared short code.
-Nexmo also offers dedicated short codes specific to your organization.
+Vonage also offers dedicated short codes specific to your organization.
 Find out more about short codes [here](https://help.nexmo.com/hc/en-us/articles/115013144287-Short-codes-Features-Overview).

 To configure a shared US short code for 2FA: